 The International Network for Acid Prevention (INAP) is an industry group created to help meet the challenge of acid drainage.
 INAP exists to fill the need for an international body which mobilizes acid drainage information and experience.
 The network was founded in 1998.
 Since then INAP has become a proactive, global leader in this field.

-If you would like an abbreviated introduction to the GARD Guide, there are Executive Summaries in English and Español.
+If you would like an abbreviated introduction to the GARD Guide, there are Executive Summaries in English, Español, and français.

 This PDF of the GARD Guide can be downloaded and printed.

 Development of the Global Acid Rock Drainage Guide

 The development of the Global Acid Rock Drainage (GARD) Guide is sponsored by INAP with the support of the Global Alliance.
 The GARD Guide was created through the contributions of many individuals and organizations.
 A team lead by Golder Associates prepared a draft of the Guide.